-A loop or trace style antenna is normally printed directly on a product's PCB (Figure 38).
+A loop or trace style antenna is normally printed directly on a product's PCB (Figure 27).
 This makes it the most cost-effective of antenna styles.
 The element can be made self-resonant or externally resonated with discrete components, but its actual layout is usually product specific.
-Despite the cost advantages, loop style antennas are generally inefficient and useful only for short
+Despite the cost advantages, loop style antennas are generally inefficient and useful only for short range applications.
+They are also very sensitive to changes in layout and PCB dielectric, which can cause consistency issues during production.
+In addition, printed styles are difficult to engineer, requiring the use of expensive equipment including a network analyzer.
+An improperly designed loop will have a high VSWR at the desired frequency which can cause instability in the RF stage.

-Figure 38: Loop or Trace Antenna
+Figure 27: Loop or Trace Antenna

-Linx offers low-cost planar (Figure 39) and chip antennas that mount directly to a product's PCB.
+Linx offers low-cost planar (Figure 28) and chip antennas that mount directly to a product's PCB.
 These tiny antennas do not require testing and provide excellent performance despite their small size.
 They offer a preferable alternative to the often problematic "printed" antenna.

-Figure 39: SP Series "Splatch" and uSP "MicroSplatch" Antennas quarter-wave length F = operating frequency in megahertz
+Figure 28: SP Series "Splatch" and uSP "MicroSplatch" Antennas